Kuberow/kos/readme.md

-# Remos
+# KOS
-An Android inspired shell for ComputerCraft.
+An IOS inspired shell for ComputerCraft.

 Featuring the popular game Empires of Dirt!
 (You can JUST install EOD with `wget run https://raw.githubusercontent.com/MasonGulu/remos/main/install_eod.lua`)

-To install simply run `wget run https://raw.githubusercontent.com/MasonGulu/remos/main/install.lua`
+To install simply run `wget run https://raw.githubusercontent.com/Kuberow/kos/main/install.lua`

 If you find incompatibilites that are not listed below please report them.
 I can't promise 100% compatibility, but I'd like it to be as close as possible.